2009-04-02

 Junctures is a multi-disciplinary academic journal which provides a forum for trans-disciplinary discussion, analysis and critique.
 Junctures aims to engage discussion across boundaries, whether these are disciplinary, geographic, cultural, social or economic.
 Each issue of Junctures is organised as a site of encounter around a one word theme.
 This allows us to highlight the resonances and disturbances of dialogue.
 With New Zealand and the Asia-Pacific region as a backdrop, but not its only stage, Junctures seeks to address the matters which concern us all as we negotiate the contemporary environment.

-Junctures is fully double-blind peer reviewed by an international team of editorial advisors; and currently catalogued on the Ulrichs Periodicals directory, Thomson Reuters, and in the EBSCO databases; Academic OneFile, Literature Resource Center and Expanded Academic.
+Junctures is fully double-blind peer reviewed by an international team of editorial advisors; and currently catalogued on the Ulrichs Periodicals OneSearch directory, Scopus, EBSCO Academic Search, and Thomson Reuters databases: Academic OneFile, Literature Resource Center and Expanded Academic.